IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

   }
 }
 ```
-### Sample enterprise mongo database instance
+### Sample MongoDB Enterprise database instance
-* Enterprise MongoDB takes more time than expected.
+* MongoDB Enterprise takes more time than expected to provision.
 It is always advisible to extend timeouts using timeouts block.
 * Please make sure your resources meet minimum requirements of scaling.
 Please refer [docs](https://cloud.ibm.com/docs/databases-for-mongodb?topic=databases-for-mongodb-pricing#scaling-per-member) for more info.
-* `serive_endpoints` cannot be updated on this instance.
+* `service_endpoints` cannot be updated on this instance.

 ```terraform
 data "ibm_resource_group" "test_acc" {